Top predictive analytics companies (August 2026 List)

 Category A is the analytics consultancies.
 Fractal Analytics, Tredence, LatentView Analytics, and Mu Sigma live here.
 They deliver models, dashboards, strategy, and, at their best, adoption.
 They operate at enterprise scale, understand specific industries deeply, and are the right choice when the job is large, strategic, and analytics-led.
 Think forecasting across a whole supply chain, customer analytics across millions of records, or a decision sciences operation that begins with framing the problem.
 What they generally do not do is ship the consumer-facing software the model runs inside.
 That last mile stays with your team.

 Category B is the firms that put the model into a product.
 RaftLabs lives here: it builds the predictive model and the software around it as one thing, with one team owning the data pipeline, the model, the screen where the prediction appears, and the maintenance after launch.
-Sigmoid sits adjacent, strongest when the obstacle is data engineering and getting a model to run reliably in production.
-ScienceSoft spans both by offering the model and the surrounding software as one vendor, and BairesDev supplies the engineering capacity to build around a model at scale.
+Around it sit the specialists that own one layer of that work: Hakkoda when the obstacle is the Snowflake data platform that analytics runs on, DLabs.AI when you want a focused team to build the predictive model itself, and Kortical when an end-to-end ML platform with AutoML and MLOps can speed the build.
 These are the right choice when your goal is a predictive feature that lives inside a product people use, not a report.

 Getting the type of firm right matters more than getting the brand right.
 Getting the model wrong is expensive.
 Getting the model without a way to ship and maintain it is more expensive.